adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

 **Optional: Infrastructure Setup with Terraform**

-If you don’t already have the required GCP infrastructure (buckets, Pub/Sub topics, BigQuery datasets, Artifact Registry, Vertex AI Workbench, Cloud Functions, etc.),
-you can provision it automatically using our Terraform repository:
+If you don’t already have the required GCP infrastructure (buckets, Pub/Sub topics, BigQuery datasets, Artifact Registry, Vertex AI Workbench, Cloud Functions, etc.), you can provision it automatically using my Terraform repository:

 [GCP Infra for Data & AI using Terraform](https://github.com/adityasolanki205/GCP-Infra-for-Data-AI-using-Terraform)